anasemo234/anasemo234/README.md

 </div> -->

-**I am working on a project right now using an API to get random quotes.
+**I am working on a project right now using Mongoose MongoDB and Node.JS.
 Will also be working on other projects in the near future.
 I am currently a software engineer attending General Assembly's Software Engineer Remote program with some skills under my belt and many more to come!
 I love working on projects that require critical thinking and being creative, and enjoy collaborating with others as well to solve those problems.**

 * 💻 **I'm spending some time learning JavaScript and React**
 * ⚽️ **Away from my desk I am playing soccer or cooking** 🍝.